AudioGO

-AudioGO (formerly BBC Audiobooks) was a publisher of audiobooks and a range of spoken word and large-print titles.
+AudioGO (formerly BBC Audiobooks) was a British publisher of audiobooks and a range of spoken word and large-print titles.
 It was majority owned by AudioGO Ltd, and minority owned by BBC Worldwide.
 It was formed in 2010, when AudioGO purchased a majority share in BBC Audiobooks, and traded until it went into administration in 2013.

 AudioGO published unabridged audio novels, and the BBC Radio Collection which incorporated dramatisations and non-fiction output derived from BBC Radio programmes.
 Novels were published under the imprint AudioGO, and BBC-sourced content under the BBC Audio imprint, the latter making up about 20% of new titles as at 2010.

 Catalogue

 AudioGO had about 8,500 titles in its catalogue at the time it went into administration in 2013.
 Thereupon AudioGO's catalogue of non-BBC titles was sold to Audible.com.

 The BBC titles, formerly known as the BBC Radio Collection, and considered by industry experts to be the most valuable asset, were licensed to Random House Audio.
 These included popular radio dramatisations such as Doctor Who, The Hobbit and The Lord of the Rings, as well as radio comedy including I'm Sorry I Haven't a Clue and Just a Minute.